 Schools serving elementary school grades include all schools serving pre-kindergarten through fifth grade (i.e., elementary, K-8, and K-12 schools); District 75 schools are not included.
 Arts instruction in schools serving elementary school grades can be provided by classroom teachers, school-based arts teachers, or cultural arts organizations.
-References to any instructional provider throughout the Elementary School Grades section refer to arts instruction provided by classroom teachers, school-based arts teachers, school-based arts teachers, and/or cultural arts organizations.
+References to any instructional provider throughout the Elementary School Grades section refer to arts instruction provided by classroom teachers, school-based arts teachers, and/or cultural arts organizations.

 Since the 2014-15 school year, elementary school data on arts instruction provided to students in kindergarten through fifth grade by classroom teachers or school-based arts teachers have been obtained through the NYCDOE Scheduling, Transcripts, and Academic Reporting System (STARS) database.
 The STARS database captures the amount of instruction provided in each arts discipline (dance, music, theater, and visual arts) by classroom teachers and school-based arts teachers.
 The STARS database also captures whether art instruction was, in part, provided by cultural arts organizations and aggregates the arts instruction provided by school-based arts teachers and cultural arts organizations.
-In the 2016-17 school year, data from the Annual Arts Education Survey were used to disaggregate arts instruction provided by cultural arts organizations, but not reported in the STARS database, were gathered through the Annual Arts Education Survey.
+In the 2016-17 school year, data from the Annual Arts Education Survey were used to disaggregate arts instruction provided by cultural arts organizations from arts instruction provided by schoolbased arts teachers, as reported in the STARS database.
+In addition, arts instructional hours that were provided by cultural arts organizations, but not reported in the STARS database, were gathered through the Annual Arts Education Survey.
 The survey was also used to collect data regarding arts instruction provided to pre-kindergarten students.